Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Five kilograms of antimatter would cost about three hundred thousand trillion dollars."
 Ava told them.

 "Jesus."
 Sean muttered.
-“That’s… how much is that?”
+"That’s… how much is that?"

 "A fuck of a lot."
 Simon told him, unhelpfully.

 "All the combined goods and services of the planet Earth would add up to that in about seven years or so."
 Ava told him.
-“So… yeah.
+"So… yeah.
 There is NO WAY that bomb was human activity.
 It was aliens, I guarantee you.
-And - oh look, within a few years of it happening, there’s a huge increase in defense spending, we start building spaceships and my boy-…” she paused, pulled an annoyed face and started over “...my **_ex_**-boyfriend winds up as the poster boy for a new generation of spaceborne serviceman.”
+And - oh look, within a few years of it happening, there’s a huge increase in defense spending, we start building spaceships and my boy-…" she paused, pulled an annoyed face and started over "...my **_ex_**-boyfriend winds up as the poster boy for a new generation of spaceborne serviceman."

 Simon nodded.
 "And then a Pakistani freighter carrying presumably nukes loses that cargo on the open ocean, only for one of them to show up a month or two later exactly where it makes the least sense." he said.